1liferemains/1liferemains/README.md

 i don't really have a **dni**, i will

-block or ignore you if i am
+just block you or ignore/hide you if i am

-uncomfortable or dislike you!
+uncomfortable or dislike interacting w/ you!

+(that being said, however, **-phobics and -isms**

+(homophobes, rascists, etc) please **refrain** from

+interacting with me or my page lol).